openharmony/docs/en/application-dev/reference/apis/js-apis-request.md

 getTaskInfo(): Promise&lt;DownloadInfo&gt;

-Queries this download task.
+Obtains the information about this download task.
 This API uses a promise to return the result.

 **Required permissions**: ohos.permission.INTERNET